 Just following even a few of these tips can help you save big on your California rental car.

-What rental companies have retailers in California?
+What rental companies have outlets in California?

 What type of rental car should I get for my trip to California?

 That all depends on your needs and what you'll be doing when you visit California.
 If you're having a bit of trouble choosing, make sure to go over the chart below.
 We have compared the most popular types of cars for you:

 |Car Type||Best for||Category Includes|

 |Full Size SUV||Families or groups looking for adventure in the Maryland back-country||Ford Edge, Kia Sorento, or similar|

 |Full Size||Planning a big trip with a large group of friends or family members||Infiniti Q50, Ford Fusion, or similar|

 |Compact Car||Easy to park and have great miles per gallon||Ford Fiesta, Chevrolet Spark, or similar|

 What's the age requirement to rent a car in California?